wdallen3121-cell/Linux-Shells/README.md

 ## Purpose
 The purpose of this repository is to document and demonstrate my technical ability through structured lab write-ups.

+## Objectives
+- Learn interaction with Linux shell
+- Use basic shell commands
+- Explore the types of available shells
+- Write shell scripts

 ## Environment
 - Windows Server 2019